juancarloscp52/Entropy/README.md

 # Entropy: Chaos Mod
 Entropy is a Chaos Mod where random events happen every 30 seconds.
 The events are selected randomly from a pool of 53 (and growing) events that can be anything from meteor rain, physics changes and much more.

+Event and timer duration can be configured from the Settings menu!

+## Multiplayer:
+Play Entropy with friends!
+Each random event happens around each player.
+Each connected client can configure Twitch Integrations independently and will send poll results to the server.

+## Twitch Integration:
 Entropy includes integration with Twitch!
-Viewers of a streamer can vote the next event using the streams chat!
+Viewers of a streamer can vote the next event using the stream chat!
 (Integration for more platforms like Youtube streaming and Discord is planned).
-General Event Duration and timer duration can be configured from the Settings menu!

-## Features
+To enable Twitch Integration you'll need a Twitch OAuth Access token, you can generate using [this tool](https://twitchtokengenerator.com/) (or any other OAuth token generator tool).
+Enable Twitch Integrations write your OAuth Access Token and your channel name in Entropy Settings.

 #### ScreenShots:
 ![Demo 1 - Twitch Chat Integration](https://github.com/juancarloscp52/Entropy/blob/master/readme%20images/img4.png)